 - But most importantly, to drive sales

-It’s a vital tool for many digital marketers, as its purpose is to encourage users to take action, for example, enter a competition, buy a product or service, sign up for a webinar or event, and so on.
+It’s a vital tool in many email marketing strategies, as its purpose is to encourage users to take action, for example, enter a competition, buy a product or service, sign up for a webinar or event, and so on.

 Mailchimp Landing Pages in a Nutshell

-All Mailchimp’s plans include unlimited landing pages, even their ‘Free Forever’ plan, which lets you send 10,000 emails per month to up to 2,000 subscribers.
+All Mailchimp’s plans include unlimited landing pages, even their ‘Free Forever’ plan, which lets you send 1,000 emails per month to up to 500 subscribers.
 With the Mailchimp/Square partnership, you can now sell items straight from your landing page.
+Unfortunately, there are only 10 landing page templates available.

 But how easy it is it to set up landing pages with Mailchimp?
 What are its templates like and are there any better alternatives?
 Find out all this and more in this comprehensive review.